White House defends response to toxic train derailment

 Administration officials insisted their response was immediate and effective.

-"We've been on the ground against since February 4 … and we are committed to supporting the people of East Palestine every step of the way," Jean-Pierre said.
+“We’ve been on the ground since February 4 … and we are committed to supporting the people of East Palestine every step of the way,'' Jean-Pierre said.

 Transportation Secretary Pete Buttigieg, who faced criticism from lawmakers and the mayor of East Palestine for not visiting the site, said the Ohio disaster was just one of many derailments that occur each year.
 A train hauling hazardous materials derailed Thursday near Detroit but none spilled, officials said.